Christmas Closure

 What happens if the support being provided through Additional SEN Support is not enough?

-If the parents of a child does not believe that the support being provided to their child through Additional SEN Support is allowing the identified outcomes to be reached, they should first raise their concerns with the school’s SENCO – this should be done prior to the ‘Review’ stage.
+If the parents of a child do not believe that the support being provided to their child through Additional SEN Support is allowing the identified outcomes to be reached, they should first raise their concerns with the school’s SENCO – this should be done prior to the ‘Review’ stage.
 There is scope within Additional SEN Support for external specialists to become involved to support the child – for example, this could include:

 • Behaviour Support Services;